Aetherinox/proteus-app-manager/README.md

 <br />

 ### Logs
-When this installer is launched, a `/logs/proteus_[DATE].log` file will be generated in the same location as the setup script.
+When this installer is launched, a `/logs/proteus-[DATE].log` file will be generated in the same location as the setup script.
 Most apps will be installed silently / unattended.
-If you wish to check the status of a task, view the `proteus_[DATE].log` file.
+If you wish to check the status of a task, view the `proteus-[DATE].log` file.

 > [!NOTE]
 > If you create an Issue / Bug report on Github, you will be asked to copy/paste your logs.
 Ensure you do this so that your issue can be reviewed in full and not delayed.